 Best White Elephant Gifts Under $35

-Whether you're swapping gifts virtually or safely within your pod, check out these CR picks
+Whether you're swapping gifts for Friendsgiving or having fun with family, check out these CR picks

 White Elephant.
 Secret Santa.
 Yankee Swap.
-There are several names for holiday gift exchange traditions and games, whether you're celebrating the season virtually or gathering safely with your quarantine crew during the pandemic.
+There are several names for holiday gift exchange traditions and games, whether you’re celebrating the season with a Friendsgiving gathering or just having fun with the family.

 Go to Consumer Reports’ Holiday Gift Guide for updates on deals, expert product reviews, insider tips on shopping, and much more.